Riada125/Project-1/README.md

 ![](./assets/screenshots/Screenshot1.png)

 ### The Player
-The player is a variable defined with a number, which related to its position on the grid:
+The player is a variable defined with a number, which defines its position on the grid:

 ```js
  let player = 409